Skip to content

 )

-So what happens here is that we first create a target relation column bought_by in Item by not specifying any other schema.
-Then in Customer, we define now a two-way column but specifying not only the schema Item bouth also the column we want to synchronize with using the two_way_col keyword.
+So what happens here is that we first create a target relation property bought_by in Item by not specifying any other schema.
+Then in Customer, we define now a two-way property but specifying not only the schema Item bouth also the property we want to synchronize with using the two_way_prop keyword.

 Let's delete the old databases and recreate them with our updates schemas and a few items